Richard Harlan: Biography

 Harlan was born in Philadelphia on September 19, 1796, to Joshua Harlan, a wealthy Quaker merchant, and his wife Sarah Hinchman Harlan, one of their ten children.
 He was three years older than his brother Josiah Harlan, who would become the first American to visit Afghanistan.
 Harlan graduated in medicine from the University of Pennsylvania in 1818 after taking time off during his studies to spend a year sailing to India as a ship's surgeon for the British East India Company.
-In 1821 he was elected professor of comparative anatomy in the Philadelphia museum.
+He worked briefly at the private medical school of Joseph Parish.
+He wrote a text on the human brain Anatomical Investigations (1824).
+In 1820, he was a physician at the Philadelphia Dispensary, where he worked with Philip Syng Physick.
+In 1822 he was elected professor of comparative anatomy at Charles Wilson Peale's Philadelphia Museum.
 One of his passions was the collection and study of human skulls.
-In 1822, he was elected as a member to the American Philosophical Society.
+In 1822, he was elected as a member of the American Philosophical Society.
 At its peak, his collection contained 275 skulls, the largest such collection in America.
-He died of apoplexy in New Orleans, Louisiana.

-In 1834, Harlan described and named Basilosaurus ("king lizard"), a genus of early whale, erroneously assuming he had found a Plesiosaurus-like dinosaur.
+In 1825 he published Fauna Americana, a catalogue of American mammals, including those known only from fossils.
+In 1832 he went to Montreal to study a cholera epidemic.